Sourcerer: Sample-based Maximum Entropy Source Distribution Estimation: Experiments

 \subsection{Source Estimation Benchmark}

-\paragraph{Benchmark tasks} The source estimation benchmark contains three simulators: two moons (TM), inverse kinematics (IK) and simple likelihood complex posterior (SLCP) (details about simulators and source distributions are in Appendix~\ref{app:simulators}).
-Notably, all three simulators are differentiable.
+\paragraph{Benchmark tasks} The source estimation benchmark contains four simulators: two moons (TM), inverse kinematics (IK), simple likelihood complex posterior (SLCP), and Gaussian Mixture (GM) (details about simulators and source distributions are in Appendix~\ref{app:simulators}).
+Notably, all four simulators are differentiable.
 Therefore, we can evaluate our method directly on the simulator as well as trained surrogates.
-For all three simulators, source estimation is performed on a synthetic dataset of 10000 observations that were generated by sampling from the original source distribution and evaluating the resulting pushforward distribution using the corresponding simulator.
+For all four simulators, source estimation is performed on a synthetic dataset of 10000 observations that were generated by sampling from a pre-defined original source distribution and evaluating the resulting pushforward distribution using the corresponding simulator.
 The quality of the estimated source distributions is measured using a classifier two sample test (C2ST) \citep{Lopez2016C2ST} between the observations and simulations from the source.
-If the estimated source is good, the simulations produced by that source should be indistinguishable from the original observations, that is, the classifier accuracy should be close to 50\%.
-As a baseline, we compare to the log-marginal-likelihood (LML) estimator with 1024 Monte Carlo samples as described in \citet{Vandegar2020} (details in Appendix~\ref{app:source_estimation}).
+We also report the entropy of the estimated sources.
+Given two sources with the same C2ST accuracy, the higher entropy source is preferable.
+We compare to the NEB estimator with the same parameterization of the source model and 1024 Monte Carlo samples to estimate the marginal likelihood (details in Appendix~\ref{app:source_estimation}).

-\paragraph{Benchmark performance without entropy} We first check whether minimizing the Sliced-Wasserstein distance, instead of maximizing the log-marginal likelihood, finds good source distributions without the entropy objective.
-We find that for the differentiable simulators, the Sliced-Wasserstein-based approach is able to find good source distributions with C2ST accuracies close to 50\% for all benchmark tasks (Fig.~\ref{fig_res:benchmark}, (NA)).
+\paragraph{Benchmark performance} We first check whether minimizing the Sliced-Wasserstein distance without any entropy regularization finds good source distributions.
+This corresponds to the case $\lambda =0$ in Eq.~\eqref{eq: unconstrained loss} without any decay.
+In this way, we compare the data-consistency objective in Eq.~\eqref{eq: loss function} to the NEB objective of maximizing the marginal likelihood.
+We find that for the differentiable simulators, the Sliced-Wasserstein-based approach is able to find good source distributions with C2ST accuracies close to 50\% for all benchmark tasks (Fig.~\ref{fig_res:benchmark}, labeled NA).
 This also applies when we use surrogate models to generate the pushforward distributions.
-In particular, the quality of the estimated source distributions matches those found by the LML estimator (Table~\ref{tab:benchmark_numbers}).
+In particular, the quality of the estimated source distributions matches those found by NEB (Table~\ref{tab:benchmark_numbers}).